Everlasting Button – credit Russell Scott (via tumblr)

 Dundas Tablelands: Explore the rolling hills of the Dundas Tablelands and Dundas Ranges to find species of wildflower including Black Wattle, Silver Banksia, Sweet Bursaria, Blue Stars, Pale Flax-lily, Erect Guinea-flower and Nodding Blue Lilies.

-Rocklands: A bush setting at the foot of the Grampians and the Black Range, discover a range of wildflowers around the Rocklands Reservoir.
+Rocklands: A bush setting at the foot of Gariwerd (Grampians) and the Black Range State Park, discover a range of wildflowers around the Rocklands Reservoir.
 With varieties including Tinsel Lily, Victorian Smoke Bush, Wax Lip Orchid, Snow Myrtle, Mint Bush, Guinea Flower and Shrubby Velvet-Bush there is an abundance of wildflowers to admire amongst the trees and around the water’s edge.

 You can also purchase the books “Native Orchids of The Grampians” and “Wildflowers of the Grampians” by Ken Woodcock in our online shop or from our Visitor Information Centre!